Triple Sensation

 Triple Sensation is a reality television series produced by multi-Tony Award-winning producer Garth Drabinsky.
-Its first season debuted October 7, 2007 on CBC Television, and its second season debuted June 22, 2009.
+Its first season debuted on October 7, 2007 on CBC Television, and its second season debuted on June 22, 2009.

 Over $250,000 in scholarship prizes are available, with an ultimate prize of a $150,000 scholarship award to attend the theatrical training institution of the first prize winner's choice: a school such as Juilliard, Carnegie Mellon, Yale, England's Royal Academy of Dramatic Arts, or Canada's National Theatre School.
 Major scholarships were also available for the runners-up.

 Judges

 "The Marquee Panel" of judges consisted of the following five people: